Keith McKnight

 Open Source Contributions

-I’m always overjoyed to find that many of the problems I have run into are shared by other developers, who have graciously shared their solutions on the internet through npm and Github.
+I always appreciate seeing other developers who graciously share their solutions on the internet through npm and GitHub.
 I contribute to these projects when I can, especially when I come across a utility that doesn’t seem to exist or a feature that is missing or broken.

 Take a look at my Github page to see some of the things I’ve worked on.